-Jalalludin V. State of Haryana& Ors.
+Jalalludin v.
+State of Haryana & Ors.

-Judge: Hon’ble Kurian Joseph and Hon’ble Mohan Shantanagoudar
+Hon’ble Kurian Joseph and Hon’ble Mohan Shantanagoudar.

 On 22.06.2017 Junaid (deceased), his brother Hashim and their co-villagers Mosin and Moin had traveled to Delhi to make purchases for Eid celebrations.
-All of them boarded the train at about 5:30 at Sadar Bazar station to return to their village.
+All of them boarded a train at about 5:30 at Sadar Bazar station to return to their village.
 When the train reached Okhla station a middle-aged person aged about 55 years addressed as ‘Panditji’(Rameshwar Dass of village Khambhi) by others boarded the train.
 He led a gang of persons who started misbehaving with Junaid and others asking them to vacate the seats

 “They addressed them as ‘Mullas’ and ‘Katlas’ further stating that the assailants shall feed them beef on that day.
 Panditji called them Pakistani and traitors and told others in the compartment that these four persons were known criminals and terrorists.
 The ritual caps of Hashim and Moin were removed from their heads in an insulting manner by the mischief mongers.
 The four unfortunate victims desperately wanted to avoid the trouble.”